Honduran woman stands out and investigates to find the cure for Alzheimer’s

 Thus, she, intrigued by his investigation, chose to pinch her “abu” to test what had become her main hypothesis.
 He did it once and there was no reaction and, the second time, a little stronger, either.
 He confirmed it.

 Maira – grandmother’s name – became the reason for her eagerness to enter the race.
-And now you want to go further.
+And now he wants to go further.
 In August it will start with a doctorate in biomedical engineering (with a focus on neuroengineering) at Washington University in St. Louis.

 Read also: Proteins in the blood identified that predict Alzheime’s disease